chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 Presently, I'm a full time remote contractor for American Water ("AW") - a utilities company based out of the Philadelphia, PA area.
 The contract is on-going with either side requiring a 14 day notice to the other for termination.
 During my 18 months with AW, I've built strong relationships with business leads, my manager and skip and skip's manager, as well as my direct teammates.
 I currently split my time between mentoring others, writing stories and coding feature requests as an individual contributor.

-The product I work on is a legacy monolith with a tech stack of ASP.NET MVC 4.6, .NET Framework with C# 7, vanilla JavaScript (with some jQuery) and vanilla CSS.
-Unit tests are MSTest, UI tests are SpecFlow w/Selenium, ORM is nhibernate database is Sql Server.
+My day to day consists of working in the following tech stack:

+- ASP.NET MVC 4.6,
+- .NET Framework with C# 7
+- Vanilla JavaScript (with some jQuery)
+- Vanilla CSS
+- MSTest, SpecFlow w/Selenium
+- ORM is nhibernateover Sql Server database

 The UI is a simple standard CRUD form for each type of entity and is rigid in it's design.

 Our infrastructure is manually maintained in AWS with 2 load balanced EC2 instances and the software is installed via TeamCity after environment targeted branches are merged in GitHub.